Search intent is not particularly exclusive to SEO.

 - Are they ready to make a purchase?

-Once you know the purpose of their search, you can make sure your blog post or landing page has the details that keep them on your site.
+Once you know the purpose of their search, you can follow SEO best practices and make sure your blog post or landing page has the details that keep them on your site.
 This improves your on-page time, because when someone is engaged with your content, there’s no reason for them to bounce.

 Types of Search Intent